F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Related Work

+To solve a MARL problem with safety constraints, \citet{lu2021decentralized} formulate the problem as a distributed constrained Markov decision process with networked agents and proposes a decentralized policy gradient method based on~\citet{zhang2018fully}. \citet{qu2022scalable} extends~\citet{zhang2018fully} to large-scale multi-agent scenarios by introducing truncated Q-functions and~\citet{hu2021decentralized} further introduces reward machines on the basis of~\citet{qu2022scalable} to solve complex cooperation problems.

-\textit{Remarks.} Although these methods are decentralized for fully cooperative POSG, they still assume that all agents share policies.
-The limitation like bandwidth makes them unable to extend to large-scale multi-agent scenarios.
-Meanwhile, the above policy-gradient-based methods are considered to be block coordinate gradient descent type methods according to the their related problem formulations.
+\paragraph{Remark 1.} Although these actor-critic-based methods are decentralized, they still assume that all agents share value functions or policies.
+The massive information exchange makes them unable to extend to large-scale multi-agent scenarios.
+Meanwhile, the above actor-critic-based methods optimize the actor and critic \textit{seperately} via block coordinate gradient descent (BCGD) type methods according to the their related problem formulations.
 This formulation is composed of successive independent actor and critic steps and ignores the influence between each other, which can introduce bias.
-As will be shown, our proposed method not only solves the more general Mixed-POSG problem, but also proposes a novel MOA method to avoid direct sharing of policies between agents.
-More importantly, we introduce a primal-dual hybrid gradient (PDHG) type method to jointly optimize the actor and critic, thereby avoiding error accumulation and the unstable problem in practical deployment of methods above.
+The biggest difference between these methods and the proposed algorithm framework is that a primal-dual hybrid gradient (PDHG) type method is introduced to \textit{jointly} optimize the actor and critic, thereby avoiding error accumulation and the unstable problem in practical deployment of methods above.
+As will be shown, the proposed method not only solves the more general cooperative POSG problem, but also avoid direct sharing of policies between agents via a novel MOA module.